project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/67-ethan-steinberg-and-jeremy-kaufman-ready-to-invest-over-15m-into-agroforestry-systems-in-the-us.md

 ---
-title: 67 Ethan Steinberg and Jeremy Kaufman, ready to invest over 15M into agroforestry systems in the US
+title: 67 Ethan Steinberg And Jeremy Kaufman Ready To Invest Over 15m Into Agroforestry Systems In The Us
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-12-30)